testapiw/socbtn-lite/README.md

 * Choice of sizes small \ large.
 Default: large 42px.
 * Vertical auto-positioning in the center for sticky left\right modes

+Info about your resource for social networks:<br>

+* description - meta tag [description]
+* href - URl page

 ## Use the shortcode:

 **in the editor:**<br>